 We understand the entrepreneur’s journey; most of us have been down that road.
 We love to dig in early to help entrepreneurs build important, valuable companies.
 The hallmarks of a Greylock partnership are an ingrained part of our working culture.
 We back talented ambitious founders in the most promising markets.
 We are engaged, active, high-impact board members who are committed to excellence and always available to leadership teams.
-Founders get the benefits of our specialist team who actively help companies with customer development, executive talent, technical talent, and marketing.
+Founders get the benefits of our specialist team who actively help companies with customer development, executive talent, technical and core talent, and marketing.
 Our entire partnership structure and incentives are strongly aligned with the success of the companies in which we invest.

 We are grateful for the small group of preeminent university endowments, non-profit foundations and other organizations who have been our limited partners and supporters for many decades.
 While it’s extremely rare for us to add new LPs, in Fund 16, we only added new LPs with a specific focus on diversity and inclusion, such as Management Leadership for Tomorrow (MLT).
 The returns we deliver to our LPs help fund student scholarships and social programs, as well as important research and programs in science, medicine, arts and the environment.
 In this way, the hard work of the entrepreneurs we partner with carries forward into positive societal impact through our LPs.